holepunchto/libsimdle/README.md

-# libsimd
+# libsimdle

-Portable SIMD instructions for 128 bit vectors, inspired by the WASM SIMD specification.
+Simple and portable SIMD instructions for 128 bit vectors, inspired by the WASM SIMD specification.
 Designed for seamless interoperability with JavaScript typed arrays.

 ## API

-See [`includes/simd.h`](include/simd.h) for the public API.
+See [`includes/simdle.h`](include/simdle.h) for the public API.

 ## License